Patrick Agnew, DPM

 Dr. Sheu is focused on helping patients achieve healthy, beautiful skin.
 Procedures offered:

 - Fillers including Resylane, Perlane, Juvederm, Juvederm Voluma, Radiesse, Belotero, and Sculptra

 - Laser treatments for hair removal, sun spots, vascular lesions, rosacea, tattoo removal, skin rejuvenation and wrinkle treatment, birthmarks, acne scars, traumatic/surgical/burn scars

 Dr. Spalding is internationally known for his specialty for the treatment of injuries from nail salons to include artificial nails, salon related foot injuries infections, nail fungus, and allergic dermatitis reactions of the nail from salon services.

 Dr. Spalding has manufactured many foot care products such as an enhanced nail polish, and has developed many training programs for physicians, podiatric assistants and Nail Technicians through online training programs.

 Amir Tavakkol, Ph.D

 Dr. Tavakkol is a clinical and scientific leader of cross-functional drug development teams in large pharma and biotech settings.
-He has expertise in driving products through early to late stage development phases and market approval and develops sound strategy and successful operational plans through synthesizing data and diverse perspectives.
+He has expertise in driving products through early-to-late-stage development phases and market approval; he also develops sound strategies and successful operational plans through synthesizing data and diverse perspectives.
 Dr. Tavakkol is nationally and internationally recognized as an industry drug-development expert in nail, skin and hair fungal diseases.
-H is experienced in design and conduct of phase 1 – 4 trials in respiratory fungal and bacterial infectious diseases.
-He is an expert in medical affairs including in life-cycle management, KOL network, advisory boards and communications planning.
-Clinical and pre-clinical research in photo-aging, atopic dermatitis, psoriasis and skin antioxidants.
+He is experienced in design and conduct of phase 1 – 4 trials in respiratory fungal and bacterial infectious diseases.
+He is an expert in medical affairs including in life-cycle management, KOL network, advisory boards and communications planning, clinical and pre-clinical research in photo-aging, atopic dermatitis, psoriasis and skin antioxidants.